-- We show the behavior of devices seeking heat sources in a diffusion model.
-This 3D model uses one plane for the heat diffusion and a second one for the heat field.
+We show the behavior of devices seeking heat sources in a diffusion model.
+This three-dimensional model uses one plane for the heat diffusion, and a second one for the heat field.
 The seekers move in the plane looking for the heat maxima in the second plane.
-In Figure 52, the left-hand side of each part shows the behavior of the heat seekers and the right-hand side shows the heat surface for a given simulated time (using a different quantum in each case).
-We can see that the use of a high quantum produces - much higher errors, producing a result completely different from that desired in both fields.
+The figure presents, in the left, the behavior of the heat seekers, and in the right, the heat surface for a given simulated time (using different quantum in each case).
+We can see that the use of a high quantum produces much higher errors, producing a result completely different from the desired in both fields.
 The use of a smaller quantum also introduces errors, but most seekers can reach the local maximum.
 Therefore, several orders of improvement in execution times can be achieved using small quanta, preserving the behavior of the model.
 In this case, a speedup of almost 40% was achieved with almost no error.